peterjmartinson/writing/DistractedFortune/20250102_MugRedo/draft.md

 Then, I remembered [my own advice](https://distractedfortune.com/growth-mindset-versus-influencer-defeat-the-beast-to-succeed/), and decided to instead try to improve the product, and get the best result possible from the producer.
 Changing course like this feels like steering the ship into the wind - it takes almost physical force, even though it's just mental work.

 First, I got feedback from my Fermat friend.
 He said he actually likes the Pythagorean Theorem mug, but is disappointed in the QR one.
-"Not a good advertisement for your business!" he says.
+"Not a good advertisement for your business!" he said.
 Instead of a refund, though, he wanted a replacement with better quality printing.
 In other words, he actually likes and wants the mugs!.

 Second, I emailed [Printful](https://www.printful.com) and asked why the mugs look so bad.
 Their response was, some crappiness is expected.
 But my imagery also was too small for the mug - I need to maximize the size of my images on the cups.
 So, I looked around on their site and found [an actual template](https://printful.s3-accelerate.amazonaws.com/upload/guideline/Mug_all_sizes.zip).